rostis232/traineeEVOFintech/README.md

 Configurations stored in `internal/config/config.go`

 - database configuration stored in `DBConfig struct`.
 Note!
 Project uses PostgreSQL 15.0.
+If you don't use docker compose set `config.DBConfig.Host == "localhost"`.
+If you use it set `config.DBConfig.Host == "db"`.
 - port number stored in `const PortNumber (default 8000)`.

 ## Launch

-To run without migration:
+To run the application:

 `go run cmd/web/main.go`

 To run with migration type key -m or --migrate:

-`go run cmd/web/main.go -m`
+`go run cmd/web/main.go -dm`

-`go run cmd/web/main.go --migrate`
+`go run cmd/web/main.go --dontmigrate`

+If you don`t type this key, the application will ask you about it in console.

+## Docker & Docker Compose

+To build image docker use command:

+`docker build -t trans-app .`

+To run docker image use command:

+`docker run --name=transaction-app -p 8000:8000 trans-app`

+To build docker compose use command:

+`docker-compose up --build trans-app`

+To run docker compose use command:

+`docker-compose up trans-app`

 ## Endpoints